Jamil Aliyev: Biography

 Jamil Aliyev was born on March 30, 1946, in Baku.
 He was graduated from Azerbaijan Medical Institute in 1968.

 In 1973, he defended his dissertation on "Diagnosis and treatment of cancer of the mucous membrane of the skin of the lower lip and oral cavity".
-In 1978, he defended his doctoral dissertation on "Plastic surgery for skin melanoma and cancer" at All-Union Oncology Scientific Center of the USSR Academy of Medical Sciences in Moscow and was awarded the degree of Doctor of Medicine.
-In 1980, Jamil Aliyev was awarded academician N. N. Petrov Prize of the USSR Academy of Medical Sciences for this monography.
-In 1987, he was awarded the title of Professor of Oncology by the decision of Supreme Attestation Commission of the USSR for effective activity in the field of training scientific personnel.
+In 1978, he defended his doctoral dissertation on "Plastic surgery for skin melanoma and cancer" at the All-Union Oncology Scientific Center of the USSR Academy of Medical Sciences in Moscow and was awarded the degree of Doctor of Medicine.
+In 1980, Jamil Aliyev was awarded the academician N. N. Petrov Prize of the USSR Academy of Medical Sciences for this monograph.
+In 1987, he was awarded the title of Professor of Oncology by the decision of the Supreme Attestation Commission of the USSR for effective activity in the field of training scientific personnel.

-Professor Aliyev heads the oncology department of Azerbaijan State Institute for the Improvement of Physicians named after A. Aliyev since 1994.
+Professor Aliyev has headed the oncology department of Azerbaijan State Institute for the Improvement of Physicians named after A. Aliyev since 1994.
 Since 1990, he has been Director General of National Oncology Center.
-C. A. Aliyev is the author of more than 600 scientific articles, 10 inventions, 18 monographs and textbooks for students.
+C. A. Aliyev is the author of more than 600 scientific articles, 10 inventions, and 18 monographs and textbooks for students.

 In 2001, he was elected a full member of Azerbaijan National Academy of Sciences.